Learn how gynecomastia surgery from Dr Dufresne can treat your abnormally large breasts and help you regain a normal chest.

 The Best Candidates for Gynecomastia Correction

-Surgery to correct gynecomastia can be preformed on healthy, emotionally stable men of any age.
+Surgery to correct gynecomastia can be performed on healthy, emotionally stable men of any age.
 The best candidates for surgery have firm elastic skin that will reshape the body’s contours.
 Surgery may be discouraged for obese or overweight men who have not first attempted to correct the problem with exercise and weight loss.
-Also, individuals who drink alcohol beverages in excess or smoke marijuana are usually not considered good candidates for surgery.
+Also, individuals who drink alcoholic beverages in excess or smoke marijuana are usually not considered good candidates for surgery.
 These drugs along with anabolic steroids may cause gynecomastia.
 Therefore, patients are first directed to stop the use of these drugs to see if breast fullness will diminish before surgery is considered as an option.

 All Surgeries Carry Some Risk and Uncertainty